 By the 1990's, increasing concerns were being raised over environmental impact and climate change.
-This trend has continued, so much so that targets have now been set to achieve a zero carbon world.
+This trend has continued, so much so that targets have now been set to achieve a landscape where carbon based generation is a thing of the past.

 The increasing switch to renewable technologies over time has therefore resulted in the substantial displacement of conventional synchronous generating plant.
 As noted above, the characteristics of the transmission system are highly dependent upon the generation technologies connected to it.
 So much so that as the volume of synchronous plant falls away, the characteristics of the Transmission System starts to change.
 Putting this another way, it would be similar to comparing an electric vehicle and an internal combustion engine vehicle.
-Both are designed as a mode of transport from one place to another but they have very different characteristics and consideration needs to be given to what impact (if any) this could this have on the road network.
+Both are designed as a mode of transport from one place to another, but they have very different characteristics and consideration needs to be given to what impact (if any) this could this have on the road network.

 The current Transmission Network is designed and operated to the requirements of the Security and Quality of Supply Standards (SQSS).
-Likewise the Grid Code has evolved to define the design and operational requirements on User's Plant (eg Generation, HVDC Systems and Demand equipment) together with other standards and industry codes.
+Likewise, the Grid Code has evolved to define the design and operational requirements on User's Plant (e.g. Generation, HVDC Systems and Demand equipment) together with other standards and industry codes.
 These requirements which have been developed through many years of industrial experience and research which has enabled the GB Transmission System to become one of the most reliable in the world with a typical reliability of 99.999967% [1].

-As converter based plant has started to displace synchronous generation, what has become increasingly apparent is the inherent features of synchronous plant which were are a natural function of their physical operation - for example the contribution to system inertia, fault current infeed, contribution to fast fault current injection and the natural ability to operate in synchronism with each other is not a feature of converter based plant with the consequence that under certain operational conditions (particularly faults) the robustness and stability of the Transmission System can no longer be guaranteed against current standards of the SQSS [3].
+In the Proposer's view as converter based plant has started to displace synchronous generation, what has become increasingly apparent is the inherent features of synchronous plant which were are a natural function of their physical operation - for example the contribution to system inertia, fault current infeed, contribution to fast fault current injection and the natural ability to operate in synchronism with each other is not a feature of converter based plant with the consequence that under certain operational conditions (particularly faults) the robustness and stability of the Transmission System can no longer be guaranteed against current standards of the SQSS [3].